cablehead/vanilla/xx/notes.md

 - Only want to activate a section of code if its outputs are available

-- Deemphasize pipes an instead emphasize code units
+- Deemphasize pipes and instead emphasize code units

 - Bring back channels, they're an intuitive building block